-- Follow the development on the methane emissions reduction process in Europe and will collaborate with other organisations like GIE, MARCOGAZ, GERG, and Eurogas - ✓ If required, provide support to TSOs in the methane emissions reduction activities.
-This support includes, in particular, activities recommended by EC/UNEP for methane emissions reporting and targets setting, as well as dissemination of best practices for the detection, quantification and mitigation of methane emissions. - During the development and implementation of the EU Regulation on Methane emissions reduction in the energy sector, ENTSOG will follow the process and will be involved in preparation of feedback and other activities to the extent needed. - Follow the new R&D initiatives and monitor the technical discussions regarding hydrogen emissions.
+- Follow the development on the methane emissions reduction process in Europe and will collaborate with other organisations like GIE, MARCOGAZ, GERG, CEN and Eurogas. - If required, provide support to TSOs in the methane emissions reduction activities.
+This support includes, in particular, activities recommended by EC/UNEP for methane emissions reporting and targets setting, as well as dissemination of best practices for the detection, quantification and mitigation of methane emissions.